 Not writing enough

-Gone are the days where you can whip up a few short posts and expect Google to rank you for it.
+Gone are the days when you can whip up a few short posts and expect Google to rank you for them.
 The more amazing content you create, the more authority Google will give you.
 When creating new websites, I aim to get to 100,000 words before I expect much from Google.

 When looking at your competitors analyze how long their posts are and how many they have.
 That will give you an idea of what you need to aim for to start seeing significant traffic from Google.